 Mint (opens in new tab) is also a much more flexible choice compared to AT&T offering a number of different contract lengths with discounts for staying longer.
 That said, to get the best price from Mint, you will need to pay for commit to service for a year.
 Make sure you check our Mint Mobile coupons page to find the latest discounts on contracts.

 AT&T may have more costly plans than Mint Mobile, but its plans include a lot more features and incentives.
 An AT&T unlimited plan, for example, includes hotspot data, unlimited international texting, and a 6-month subscription to Google's Stadia streaming service.
 Sign up for the carrier's Unlimited Elite plan, and AT&T includes HBO Max streaming.
+You can also lower the price of your plans and devices with our AT&T Mobility promo codes.

 With discounts for both families and seniors (something Mint Mobile doesn't offer) AT&T (opens in new tab) is the better choice for added features, seniors and families.